pipedreambomb/topup-malawi/README.md

 ============

 A prototype of how a phone topup/airtime website could work in Malawi, where I've found no way to top-up my phone online.
 I've started this project as a demonstration of how a site like this could work.
-I'm putting the source code on GitHub and would be delighted if anyone wanted to take up the baton (I'm going back to the UK in four weeks).
+I'm putting the source code on GitHub and would be delighted if anyone wanted to take up the baton (I'm going back to the UK on 18th Jan 2013).

 1. Requirements
 ---------------